tkuo-tkuo/ML-Security-in-Computer-Vision-System/README.md

 ## Study on adversarial detection via LP (Layer Provenance)

-All the following tables and experiments are computed for experimental binary classification task: MNIST 5 vs MNIST 7

 ### Notations

 - **LP_i**: Layer Provenance of the i-th hidden layer